Japanese stocks, dollar shine on upbeat U.S. jobs

-TOKYO The U.S. dollar held near four-year highs against a basket of currencies and Asian shares advanced on Monday, after upbeat U.S. jobs data eased concerns over slower global growth.
+TOKYO Japanese stocks bounced strongly on Monday and the U.S. dollar held near four-year highs against a basket of currencies, spurred by U.S. jobs data after a week of worries about global growth and geopolitical tensions frayed investor nerves.

-Tokyo's Nikkei jumped 1.3 percent, while Hong Kong shares rose 0.3 percent, as pro-democracy activists scaled down protests.
+Tokyo's Nikkei jumped 1.3 percent while Hong Kong shares rose 0.3 percent, extending their recovery from falls last week when concerns about civil unrest in the Chinese-controlled city had spooked investors.
+There has been some signs of the protests fizzling out.

-European shares were expected to rise, with Germany's DAX and France's CAC40 seen gaining up to 0.3 percent and Britain's FTSE 0.2 percent.

 MSCI's dollar-denominated index of Asia-Pacific shares outside Japan was down 0.1 percent, as the boost from positive U.S. data was offset by weaker Asian currencies and falls in Australian mining shares.

-The U.S. Labor Department reported nonfarm payrolls rose 248,000 in September, 33,000 more than the median forecast in a Reuters poll while the jobless rate fell 0.2 percentage points to a six-year low of 5.9 percent.
+The U.S. Labor Department reported nonfarm payrolls rose 248,000 in September, 33,000 more than median forecast while the jobless rate fell two-tenths of a point to a six-year low of 5.9 percent.

-And the U.S. dollar gained, as the data highlighted the relative strength of the U.S. economy to several other major economies, whose sluggishness has raised doubts over the strength of global economy.
+The U.S. dollar was another clear winner, as the data highlighted the relative strength of the U.S. economy as many other major economies remain sluggish.

-The dollar index was down slightly on Monday at 86.636, still very close to a four-year high of 86.746 hit on Friday.
+The dollar index stood at 86.636, down slightly on Monday but still very close to a four-year high of 86.746 hit on Friday, when it had risen 1.3 percent.

 The euro traded at $1.2515, having fallen to $1.25005 on Friday, its lowest level in more than two years.

-Shusuke Yamada, chief Japan FX strategist at Bank of America Merrill Lynch, noted there was heavy dollar selling at 110 yen.

 "The theme in the currency market at the moment is the divergence of economic growth...
-But the pace of the dollar's rally may slow down a bit from now," Yamada said.
+But the pace of the dollar's rally may slow down a bit from now.
+The 110 yen level seems to be heavy," said Shusuke Yamada, chief Japan FX strategist at Bank of America Merrill Lynch.

 The U.S. Treasuries bond prices fell on the jobs data, but they quickly recovered most of the lost ground.
 The 10-year notes yielded 2.4448 percent on Monday, little changed from just before the data release.